frostishyper/Boracay_Website/README.md

 # Boracay_Website

-Boracay Website Of Group 5 For EMTECH SY2023-2024 (For Educational Purpose Only)
+Website Of Group 5 ICT PYTHON For EmTech SY 2023-2024 (For Educational Purposes Only)

+## Table of Contents

+## About

+This Project Is A Simple Front End For Emtech Groupings

+## Features

+- HTML
+- CSS

+This project is licensed under the MIT License - see the [LICENSE]